Professor Jamie J Coleman, Director and Honorary Consultant Physician, (University Hospital Birmingham NHS Trust)

 Dr Anthony R Cox, Honorary Pharmacovigilance Pharmacist, (University of Birmingham)

-Dr Anthony Cox is a lecturer in Clinical Pharmacy at the University of Birmingham.
+Dr Anthony Cox is a Reader in Clinical Pharmacy and Drug Safety at the University of Birmingham.
 He has been a senior pharmacist in several hospitals, including most recently Sandwell and West Birmingham NHS Trust prior to moving into academia full time.
-He has particular interests in drug safety and adverse drug reactions.
+Anthony teaches and researchs in the area of adverse drug reactions and pharmacovigilance.
+In 2011 he helped start the School of Pharmacy at the University of Birmingham, where he is currently Head of Education.
+He was also a founder of the Script e-learning system for prescribing.

 You can read our annual reports here.